Antipsychotic Drug Use in Nursing Home Decreased Via Program

 - White noise

 There is no question that there are situations where the use of antipsychotic drugs is appropriate.
 When however, they are used as a shortcut for calming residents without the guidance of a physician, the nursing home may be engaging in neglect or abuse.
 If you believe a loved one is in this situation you may be able to pursue a legal claim against the facility.
-A lawyer who handles cases involving nursing homes is a good place to start.
+A personal injury lawyer Waterbury CT who handles cases involving nursing homes is a good place to start.